ethereum/go-ethereum/src/pages/docs/tools/clef/tutorial.md

 ## Under the hood

-The examples on this page have provided step-by-step instructions for verious operations using Clef.
+The examples on this page have provided step-by-step instructions for various operations using Clef.
 However, they have not provided much detail as to what is happening under the hood.
 This section will provide some more details about how Clef organizes itself locally.

 Initializing Clef with a master password and providing an account password to `clef setpw` and attesting a ruleset creates the following files in the directory `~/.clef/` (this path is independent of the paths provided to `--keystore` and `--configdir` on startup):